jenkins-x/jx-docs/content/en/blog/news/2021-no-docker.md

 So just reuse all of them when running things locally in your own cluster/namespace.

 Then you don't have to keep 2 completely different configuration files in sync; you can usually just reuse the same helm charts in all environments and clusters.

+If you have some compose files you could try out [kompose](https://github.com/kubernetes/kompose) to help use them more effectively on kubernetes

 ### testcontainers => sidecars / kubedock